 |

-The Sesame was opened, and one was nearly dazzled by the gloss of the gold.
-A hansel of the whole splendour of India.
+Sesame was opened and the brilliance of the gold was dazzling, offering a foretaste of India's splendour.
 In 1974 I only reached Delhi and with the help of the embassy I flew back to Germany.
 The compelled long stay in Afghanistan had used up the largest part of my money.
 Today I'm grateful about this circumstance.
-Since 1979 the exploration of this country is'nt possible anymore.
+After the invasion of the Soviet Army in December of 1979, it was no longer possible to explore the country.

-In the tales of 'Ali Baba and his 40 bandits' from '1000 and one nights', one needed a password, in order to open the entrance to the cave, where the golden treasures were pilled up and to get out again.
-As long as I had a passport and nothing bad happened to me, I was allowed to enjoy the splendour of India, and to leave it again.
+In the tales of "Ali Baba and his 40 bandits" from "1000 and one night", one needed a password, in order to open the entrance to the cave, where the golden treasures were pilled up and to get out again.
+As long as I had a valid passport and nothing bad happened to me, I was allowed to enjoy the splendour of India, and to leave it again.
 A grateful seeker will return from India enriched with experiences, knowledge, and maybe a higher consciousness or at least more awareness.
-A greedy thief maybe leaves the country bereft of his energy, an illusion or his life.
-Or killing themselves, as many junkies did.
-Some also simply disappeared, and withdrew themselves into the Himalaya.
+A hungry thief leaves the country, stripped of his energy and illusions.

 |